netmicroscope/netmicroscope.github.io/_products/active.md

 # Broadband Internet Service Benchmark

-NetMicroscope include BISmark, the Broadband Internet Service Benchmark.
+NetMicroscope includes BISmark, the Broadband Internet Service Benchmark.
 This platform enables performing measurements of ISP performance, as well as traffic inside your network.
 You can use NetMicroscope and BISmark to measure the performance your network and ISP, visualize and monitor traffic patterns from